-- 12.4.
-A practice agreement may not delegate the prescribing of any drug that the Board has prohibited physician assistants from prescribing. - 12.5.
-A collaborating physician who seeks to delegate prescribing authority to a physician assistant shall provide the physician assistant with treatment protocols which identify maximum prescribing dosages.
-Prescriptions written by a physician assistant shall be issued consistent with the collaborating physician's directions and treatment protocol, and in no case may the dosage exceed the manufacturer's recommended average therapeutic dose for the prescribed drug. - 12.6.
-Each prescription and subsequent refills given by the physician assistant shall be entered on the patient's chart.
-The physician assistant shall, also record in the patient medical record the plan for continued evaluation of effectiveness of the controlled substance at the initial issuance of the prescription. - 12.7.
-Physician assistants authorized to issue prescriptions for Schedules III through V controlled substances shall include the Federal Drug Enforcement Administration number issued to that physician assistant. - 12.8.
+- 12.11.
 An annual supply of any drug, other than a controlled substance, may be prescribed for the treatment of a chronic condition other than chronic pain management.
-An annual supply may be prescribed or dispensed in smaller increments, at the discretion of the practitioner, in order to assess the drug's therapeutic efficacy: Provided further, the chronic disease being treated shall be noted on each such prescription by the physician assistant. - 12.9.
-The prescriptions, including electronic prescriptions, written by the physician assistant will include the physician assistant's name, professional designation, practice location, telephone number, signature, license number issued by the Board, the collaborating physician's name, business address and business telephone number, and any other information required by state and federal law. - 12.10.
-Upon receipt of a written request from the West Virginia Board of Pharmacy, the Board of Osteopathic Medicine shall provide the Board of Pharmacy with a list of physician assistants with limited prescriptive privileges along with the categories of drugs or drugs within a category that the physician assistant has been authorized to prescribe. - 12.11.
-A physician assistant may administer local anesthetics. - 12.12.
-The prescription authorized by a physician assistant shall comply with the requirements of this rule and the requirements of the West Virginia Board of Pharmacy, other applicable state and federal laws, rules and regulations, and all applicable standards of care. - 12.13.
-Physician assistants granted limited prescriptive privileges pursuant to an authorized practice agreement may accept professional samples and may apply to be registered as a controlled substance dispensing practitioner as set forth in 24 CSR 7. - 12.14.
-Nothing in this rule shall be construed to permit any physician assistant to prescribe, administer, order or dispense medications outside of the delegation set forth in an approved practice agreement.
+An annual supply may be prescribed or dispensed in smaller increments, at the discretion of the practitioner, in order to assess the drug's therapeutic efficacy: Provided further, the chronic disease being treated shall be noted on each such prescription by the physician assistant. - 12.12.
+All prescriptions, including electronic prescriptions, written by the physician assistant must include the physician assistant's name, professional designation, practice location, telephone number, signature, license number issued by the Board, the collaborating physician's name, business address and business telephone number, and any other information required by state and federal law. - 12.13.
+Upon receipt of a written request from the West Virginia Board of Pharmacy, the Board of Osteopathic Medicine shall provide the Board of Pharmacy with a list of physician assistants with prescriptive authority. - 12.14.
+When exercising prescriptive authority, a physician assistant shall comply with the requirements of this rule and the requirements of the West Virginia Board of Pharmacy, other applicable state and federal laws, rules and regulations, and all applicable standards of care. - 12.15.
+Physician assistants granted prescriptive authority pursuant to an authorized practice agreement may accept professional samples and may apply to be registered as a controlled substance dispensing practitioner as set forth in 24 CSR 7. - 12.16.
+Nothing in this rule shall be construed to permit any physician assistant to prescribe, administer, order, and/or dispense medications outside of the board approved delegation of prescriptive authority.